 Click Save and you're done!

 Select a user if you always want that person to be notified when an incident is assigned and/or escalated to an escalation level.

 Select an on-call schedule if you want to notify the user who is on-call from that schedule.

 Notifying too many users at once runs the risk of creating confusion about who owns an incident.
-With this is mind, multi-user notifications are limited to 50 users or schedules on Standard and Enterprise plans and 10 users or schedules on Lite and Basic plans.
+With this is mind, multi-user notifications are limited to 50 users or schedules on Platform Business and Enterprise plans and 10 users or schedules on Lite and Platform Team plans.